Loginistaken/Contractor-Coin/Whitepaper.md

 Contractor Coin is engineered to thrive in next-generation virtual economies:

     C++-Based Integration Layer
-    Native C++ modules allow seamless integration with metaverse platforms, enabling in-world purchases, asset validation, and token-based interactions.
+    Native C++ modules allow seamless integration with metaverse platforms, enabling in-world purchases, asset validation, and coin-based interactions.

     Web3 Development Framework
     With support from Crow Language, a C++ domain-specific language (DSL), developers can build decentralized websites and applications tied directly to Contractor Coin.

     On-Chain Website Deployment via IPFS
     Using Crow Language, websites can be written, deployed, and authenticated directly on the EL-40 blockchain and hosted via the partial-decentralized systems like IPFS.
-Contractor Coin: A New Era of Utility Tokens
+Contractor Coin: A New Era of Utility Cryptocurrency

 Contractor Coin is a revolutionary utility cryptocurrency that merges advanced blockchain technology, deflationary tokenomics, AI-driven security, and seamless metaverse integration.
 Designed to thrive in both traditional and virtual economies, Contractor Coin is a long-term, flexible, and scalable solution that redefines the concept of finance.